micke/asdf-docker/README.md

 This docker container should work out of the box but I built it for use on circleci.

+I've included two utility binaries;

+1. `asdf-install-plugins` - Goes through your .tool-versions and installs the plugin for each tool.
+Properly propagating exit codes so you can use it in a CI build script.
+2. `asdf-install-versions` - Goes through your .tool-versions and installs the missing tools for you.
+Properly propagating exit codes so you can use it in a CI build script.

 # CircleCI
 CircleCI for some reason doesn't load the `~/.bashrc` file.
 So it's important to point `BASH_ENV` to this file.